James-Livesey/James-Livesey/blog/2022-05-12-asmbyhand.md

 Not bad for 20 bytes of memory!
 It's certainly much more memory-efficient than what Chrome's RAM-sucking JavaScript interpreter needs to execute the JavaScript equivalent of this program.

-Now, I need some way of storing the bytes of data into the Commodore 64's memory (at address 0x1000, of course).
+Now, I needed some way of storing the bytes of data into the Commodore 64's memory (at address 0x1000, of course).
 Commodore's BASIC supports the `POKE` command, that allows for direct access to memory — `POKE 4096, 8` stores the denary value 8 at memory address 4,096 (0x1000).
 I wrote a simple BASIC program to efficiently enter and load the binary data into memory:

 ```basic
 10 I=4096